ClementNerma/NightOS-v1/README.md

 # This is an old version of NightOS which is no longer maintained.
-Please use the [new version](https://github.com/ClementNerma/NightOS) instead.
+Please try the [new version](https://github.com/ClementNerma/NightOS) instead.

 # NightOS